 Session 3: Personal consequences (2): Can negative events have positive consequences?

-- Students will consider long-term consequences of 7/7 for the first time
+- Consider long-term consequences of 7/7

-- Students will add to their list of consequences
+- Add to lists of consequences

 Project MV History Resource 3.1 Presentation.pptx.
 If students completed the research homework, what did they find out about Gill Hicks or Martine Wright?
 What happened to them on 7/7? (lost both legs), how have they responded? (working for peace; participating in the 2012 Paralympics).
 How could they have responded? (bitter, angry, afraid, reclusive etc.) NB If students were not set this as homework, show film about Martine Wright (link on Slide 2) as an example of severely injured victims rebuilding their lives positively.